The Grothendieck--Serre conjecture over valuation rings: Valuation rings and valued fields

 Of course, valuation topologies and $a$-adic topologies do not coincide in general since each kind of both has aforementioned internal differences.
-Lastly, a valuation ring $V$ equipped with an $a$-adic topology for some $a\in \fm_V\backslash\{0\}$ may not have any prime ideal of height one, so its valuation topology can not be $a$-adic. \epp \bcor For a valuation ring $V$, an element $a\in \fm_V\backslash\{0\}$, and the $a$-adic completion $\hva$ of $V$, the fraction field $\hka\ce \Frac\hva$ is a nonarchimedean valued field with respect to the $a$-adic topology. \ecor \bpf Due to \Cref{a-completion}\ref{a-prime} and \ref{comp-sep} that $a$ is of height one in $\hva$, the valuation topology on $\hka$ is $a$-adic hence nonarchimedean by the comparison \ref{comparison} above. \epf We end this appendix by a comparison of Henselianity and completeness of valuation rings. \bprop For a valuation ring $V$ equipped with an $a$-adic topology for an element $a\in \fm_V\backslash \{0\}$.
+Lastly, a valuation ring $V$ equipped with an $a$-adic topology for some $a\in \fm_V\backslash\{0\}$ may not have any prime ideal of height one, so its valuation topology can not be $a$-adic. \epp \bcor For a valuation ring $V$, an element $a\in \fm_V\backslash\{0\}$, and the $a$-adic completion $\hva$ of $V$, the fraction field $\hka\ce \Frac\hva$ is a nonarchimedean field with respect to the $a$-adic topology. \ecor \bpf Let $\GG$ be the value group of $\hka$.
+If there is a $\gamma\in \GG$ such that $\nu(a^n)\leq \gamma$ for all $n\in \b{Z}_+$, then there is a $b\in \hva$ such that $\nu(b)=\gamma$ and $b\in \bigcap_n(a^n)$.
+Since $\hva$ is $a$-adically separated, we have $\bigcap_n(a^n)=0$ so $b=0$, that is, $\gamma=\infty\not\in \GG$.
+Thus every $U_{\gamma}$ contains some $a^n$, that is, $a$ is topologically nilpotent for the valuation topology, hence $\hka$ is a Tate ring with its open subring $\hva$.
+By \Cref{val-top}, $\sqrt{(a)}$ is of height one in $\hva$, the valuation topology on $\hka$ is $a$-adic hence nonarchimedean by \ref{comparison}. \epf We end this appendix by a comparison of Henselianity and completeness of valuation rings. \bprop For a valuation ring $V$ equipped with an $a$-adic topology for an element $a\in \fm_V\backslash \{0\}$.
 If $V$ is $a$-adically complete, then the pair $(V,a)$ is Henselian.
-If $V$ has finite rank $n$ and $a$ is not in the unique prime $\fp\subset V$ that is of height $n-1$, then the $a$-adic completion $\hva$ is a Henselian local ring. \eprop \bpf If $V$ is $a$-adically complete, then the Henelianity of $(V,a)$ follows from \cite{FK18}*{7.3.5(1)}.
-Now we prove the second part.
-By \Cref{a-completion}\ref{rank-val}, $\hva$ is of rank one.
-Since $(\hva,a\hva)$ is a Henselian pair and \Cref{a-completion}\ref{a-prime} implies that $\sqrt{(a)}=\fm_V$, by \SP{0F0L}, the local ring $\hva$ is Henselian. \epf
+If $V$ has finite rank $n$ and $a$ is not in the unique prime $\fp\subset V$ that is of height $n-1$, then the $a$-adic completion $\hva$ is a Henselian local ring. \eprop \bpf If $V$ is $a$-adically complete, then the Henselianity of $(V,a)$ follows from \cite{FK18}*{Ch.~0, Prop.~7.3.5~(1)}.
+Now we show the second part.
+By \Cref{a-completion}~\ref{rank-val}, $\hva$ is of rank one.
+Since $(\hva,a\hva)$ is a Henselian pair and \Cref{a-completion}~\ref{a-prime} implies that $\sqrt{(a)}=\fm_V$, by \SP{0F0L}, the local ring $\hva$ is Henselian. \epf